Framing Calculator

 Total Est. Cost

-Estimates based on 2026 US average pricing.
+Estimates based on 2026 US average pricing from AWC, IRC, and RSMeans data.
 Lumber prices fluctuate — always confirm current pricing at your local lumber yard.

 Understanding the Calculator Inputs